-- 2. An ESL program that provides at least one period of ESL instruction based on student language proficiency whenever there are ten or more LEP students ELLs enrolled within the schools of in the school district; and - 3.
-A bilingual education program whenever there are twenty or more LEP students ELLs in any one-language classification enrolled in the school district pursuant to N.J.S.A.
+3. A bilingual education program whenever there are twenty or more ELLs in any one-language classification enrolled in the school district pursuant to N.J.S.A.
 18A:35-18.
-Where the age range, grade span, and/or geographical location of eligible students makes a full-time bilingual program impractical, the Board may annually offer an instructional program alternative, provided that program has been approved or a waiver for the alternative program has been requested and approval has been granted by the Department of Education.
+Where the age range, grade span, and/or geographical location of eligible students makes a full-time bilingual program impractical, the Board may annually offer an instructional program alternative, provided a waiver for the alternative program has been requested and approval has been granted by the Department of Education.
 The Board may establish a program in bilingual education for any language classification with fewer than twenty students.